Closed-cell Spray foam that’s used for a roofing system weighs about one pound per square foot.

 How does spray foam’s weight compare with other roofing systems?

 Another popular roofing system, EPDM, weighs approximately 0.47 pounds per square foot with a .060” thick membrane.
-But once you add in the insulation, membrane, fasteners, and adhesive, the collection of all roofing materials brings the weight to approximately two pounds per square foot.
+But once you add in the insulation, membrane, fasteners, and adhesive, the total weight of roofing materials comes to approximately 2 pounds per square foot.

 Remember: spray polyurethane foam’s collection of all roofing materials was one pound per square foot.